Im-Josepaul/websitetester/README.md

 ## Impact

-The findings from this project have shown the requirement for better security in web applications.
-Because of these scripts, the college replaced its vulnerable website with a new one, ensuring better protection of student data.
+The findings from this project have shown the requirement for better security in storing student personal data.
+Because of these scripts, the college replaced its vulnerable campusbook website with etlab, ensuring better protection of student data.

 ## Usage